zhan4429/Container101_2021/Container101_turtorial.md

 Congratulations for your first self-built container :smiley: :smiley: :+1: :+1:

-I cannot wait to test my first prokka container.
+Let's test our first prokka container.
 In the `Inputs` directory, I put a bacteria genome belonging to *Escherichia coli* K12.
 We can use prokka to annotate this genome.
 ```
 $ singularity exec prokka.sif prokka --outdir prokka_EcoliK12  --prefix K12 Inputs/Ecoli_K12.fasta
 ```